Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Detailed data descriptions extended results per task

 \subsection{MLRSNet}

-MLRSNet \cite{qi2020mlrsnet} is a multi-label high spatial resolution remote sensing dataset for semantic scene understanding.
+MLRSNet \citep{qi2020mlrsnet} is a multi-label high spatial resolution remote sensing dataset for semantic scene understanding.
 It is composed of high-resolution optical satellite or aerial RGB images.
 MLRSNet contains a total of 109161 images (Figure~\ref{fig:mlrsnet_samples}) within 46 scene categories, and each image has at least one of 60 predefined labels.
 The number of labels associated with each image varies between 1 and 13, but averages at 5.0 labels per image (Figure~\ref{fig:mlrsnet_distribution}).
 The labels annotating the images are: airplane, airport, bare soil, baseball diamond, basketball court, beach, bridge, buildings, cars, cloud, containers, crosswalk, dense residential area, desert, dock, factory, field, football field, forest, freeway, golf course, grass, greenhouse, gully, habor, intersection, island, lake, mobile home, mountain, overpass, park, parking lot, parkway, pavement, railway, railway station, river, road, roundabout, runway, sand, sea, ships, snow, snowberg, sparse residential area, stadium, swimming pool, tanks, tennis court, terrace, track, trail, transmission tower, trees, water, chaparral, wetland, wind turbine.
 The dataset does not have predefined train-tests splits.

 Detailed results for all pre-trained models are shown on Table~\ref{tab:pre-trained_mlrsnet} and for all the models learned from scratch are presented on Table~\ref{tab:scratch_mlrsnet}.
-The best performing model is the pre-trained ResNet152 model.
+The best performing model is the pre-trained Swin Transformer model.
 The results on a class level are show on Table~\ref{tab:perclass_mlrsnet} along with a confusion matrix on Figure~\ref{fig:mlrsnet_confusionmatrix}.